rickyes/okhttp.js/README.md

 # ok-http
-A minimalist HTTP library for Node.js
+A minimalist HTTP library for Node.js, inspired by Android to OKhttp.